 If they don’t make sense for you now because of the income limits, keep them in mind as you get older and more financially secure—especially if your employer or organization offers a match that’ll make putting money worthwhile.

 A third option is the 457 plan.
 This type of investment vehicle is similar to a 401(k) but applies only if you work at certain employers (the largest being state governments).
 If it applies to you and makes sense to contribute money into one of these accounts instead of a typical retirement plan like a 401(k), do so.

 Cryptocurrencies are a new way to make money.
 They’re similar to regular currencies, but instead of being backed by countries or other entities, they’re supported by math (for the most part).
-They can be used like cash for purchases and payments, but they also allow you to invest in them.
+They can be used like cash for purchases and payments but also allow you to invest in them.

-You can buy cryptocurrencies from an exchange like Coinbase or Kraken and store them in a digital wallet such as Jaxx.
-There are many types of cryptocurrency available for purchase: Bitcoin, Ethereum, and Litecoin are some of the more popular ones right now.
+You can buy cryptocurrencies from an exchange like Coinbase or Kraken and store them in a digital wallet like Jaxx.
+Many types of cryptocurrency are available for purchase: Bitcoin, Ethereum, and Litecoin are some of the more popular ones right now.

 Buying and selling cryptocurrencies isn’t always easy because there are many different exchanges where you can do this—and even those that offer a “buy” option may not let you withdraw funds into your bank account without jumping through some hoops first!
 But if you want to explore investing with cryptocurrencies, then take note:

 You should only invest in what’s comfortable for you.
 Don’t put more money than YOU feel comfortable losing on any investment—especially something so volatile as cryptocurrencies.

 When you invest money in the stock market, you buy a small piece of an actual company.
 When that company does well, its stocks do well—which is good for you since it means your shares (aka the piece of that company you own) are worth more than they were before.
 If you invest in enough companies, this can add up to a lot of money.